Where We Are Now

 - Provides mechanism to provide additional protection for water of exceptional ecological or recreational significance.
 These are often called Outstanding National Resource Waters or ONRWs.

 Alaska's current antidegradation policy, adopted in 1997, is found in the Water Quality Standards regulations at 18 AAC 70.015.
 EPA approved Alaska's policy with the stipulation that Alaska write implementation guidance.
-DEC adopted interim implementation methods in July 2010, and has initiated to develop and adopt final implementation procedures.
+DEC adopted interim implementation methods in July 2010.

 History of Antidegradation